 Saves the current editor settings as a new preset when clicked.
-A prompt will appear The preset that was previously being edited will then revert to its last saved state.
+A prompt will appear asking what the preset's name should be.
+The preset that was previously being edited will then revert to its last saved state.

 (4) Revert